PhilippeR26/Starknet-WalletAccount/README.md

 ![](./Images/Api.png)

 ### WalletAccount usage :
-The `WalletAccount` tab allows you to test some features of this new Starknet.js class.
+The `WalletAccount` tab allows you to test some features of the Starknet.js `WalletAccountV6` class, and the `WalletAccountV6` tab its STRK20 privacy methods.
 ![](./Images/WalletAccount.png)
 Let's see more in detail this WalletAccount.
 It's very similar to a Starknet.js `Account` class.
-There is anyway a huge difference : the private key is hold in a browser wallet (as ArgentX or Braavos), and any signature is managed by the wallet.
+There is anyway a huge difference : the private key is hold in a browser wallet (as Ready or Braavos), and any signature is managed by the wallet.
 The architecture is :
 <p align="center">
   <img src="./Images/architecture.png" />